ckeditor/ckeditor4/tests/plugins/easyimage/manual/errormessage.md

 ## Expected

-Alert shows up `Invalid token` message.
+Alert shows up with `Invalid token` message.

 ## Unexpected

-Alert shows up `Your image could not be uploaded due to a network error.` message.
+No alert showed up or it had a different message.